Skip to main content

 Back to School for STEM

-Research shows that, due to commonly-held negative perceptions of science, many Irish students are choosing not to study STEM subjects and are missing out on the value of STEM-related careers.
+Research shows that, due to commonly held negative perceptions of science, many Irish students are choosing not to study STEM subjects and are missing out on the value of STEM-related careers.

 The programme, which is supported by Science Foundation Ireland, aims to give the inside story on careers in science and the rewarding career opportunities that can be unlocked by studying STEM subjects.

-In October 2019, the Minister for Education and Skills, Joe McHugh TD, joined AbbVie representatives at the first school to benefit from theBack to School for STEM initiative – St Naul’s National School in Inver, Donegal.
+In October 2019, the Minister for Education and Skills, Joe McHugh TD, joined AbbVie representatives at the first school to benefit from the Back to School for STEM initiative—St Naul’s National School in Inver, Donegal.

-Pictured at the project launch were: Jackie O’Dowd, Science Foundation Ireland; Norah Patten; Mairead McGuinness MEP; Todd Manning, AbbVie.
+Pictured at the project launch were: Jackie O’Dowd, Science Foundation Ireland; Dr Norah Patten; Mairead McGuinness MEP; Todd Manning, AbbVie.

 Plans for the Back to School for STEM initiative were first unveiled at AbbVie’s site in Ballytivnan, Sligo in 2018.

-In this video, Mairead McGuinness MEP, and astronaut-in-training Dr Norah Patten, are joined by representatives of Science Foundation Ireland and others at the event showcasing the STEM education initiative.
+In this video, Mairead McGuinness MEP, and astronaut in training Dr Norah Patten, are joined by representatives of Science Foundation Ireland and others at the event showcasing the STEM education initiative.